securegns/notes/osep.md

 C#, Sysinternals, Windows Audit logs,

 # Book Notes
+- Our intended target operating system may be 64-bit, however, the software we aim to run shellcode on the victim's machine might be 32-bit.
+In this case, we'll need to use 32-bit shellcode.
 ### Windows Registry
 Gui tool  -  Registry Editor (regedit)
 User level  -  HKEY_CURRENT_USER (HKCU)